psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 ![image alt text](img/image_10.png)

-4. Once you are sure that the laser will stay on your piece it’s time to start cutting.
+4. Once you are sure that the laser will stay on your piece, proceed to the next step.

 ## Final Prep